 Gift of Grain

-By giving a gift of grain, you avoid including the sale of the grain in your farm income.
+By giving a Gift of Grain, you avoid including the sale of the grain in your farm income.
 Deducting the cost of growing the crops typically results in saving self-employment, federal, and state income tax.
 And you can still benefit even if you take the standard deduction rather than itemizing your deductions.
-Download the Gift of Grain brochure (PDF).

 Life insurance provides a simple way for you to give a significant gift to charity, with tax benefits that you can enjoy during your lifetime.